Italian Sausage Meatballs (In Sauce)

 Notes

 - Soak the bread for soft meatballs.
-Bread soaked in milk will puff up when cooked, creating little air pockets that make these meatballs extra soft.
-Our family prefers breadcrumbs that make meatballs tough or dry (panko breadcrumbs are an okay variation).
+Bread soaked in milk will puff up when cooked, creating little air pockets that soften these meatballs.
 Use day-old bread for the best results.

-- Fresh Parmiggiano Reggiano Cheese - Use the real deal here.
+- Use fresh Parmiggiano Reggiano cheese.
+Use the real deal here.
 It makes such a difference.
-Read TOP 5 Reasons Why You Should Grate Your Own Cheese.
+Read Why You Should Grate Your Own Cheese.

 - Oil your hands, or use a little water to help roll the meatballs.
 This prevents the meatball mixture from sticking to your hands.